LouisBillaut/capMonsterTool/README.md

 ## About this module
 ### What is ✨ CapMonsterTool ✨ ?
 CapMonsterTool is a set of Go tools designed to simply make requests to the [CapMonster Cloud](https://capmonster.cloud/en/) API.
 You need a [CapMonster Cloud](https://capmonster.cloud/en/) account to use this module.
+This API allows you to resolve captcha.

 ### Developed with
 * [Go](https://golang.org/)